CommonAccord/Site-Org/Doc/Privacy/Com/Google/Form.md

 2.3.Sec=When you contact Google, we may keep a record of your communication to help solve any issues you might be facing.
 We may use your email address to inform you about our services, such as letting you know about upcoming changes or improvements.

 2.4.Sec=We use information collected from cookies and other technologies, like <a href="../../policies/privacy/key-terms/#toc-terms-pixel">pixel tags</a>, to <a class="highlight" href="../../policies/privacy/example/improve-your-user-experience.html" id="improve-your-user-experience">improve your user experience</a> and the overall quality of our services.
-For example, by saving your language preferences, we’ll be able to have our services appear in the language you prefer.
+For example, by saving your language preferences, we'll be able to have our services appear in the language you prefer.
 When showing you tailored ads, we will not associate a cookie or anonymous identifier with <a href="../../policies/privacy/key-terms/#toc-terms-sensitive-categories">sensitive categories</a>, such as those based on race, religion, sexual orientation or health.

 2.5.Sec=We may <a class="highlight" href="../../policies/privacy/example/combine-personal-information.html" id="combine-personal-information">combine personal information from one service with information, including personal information, from other Google services</a> – for example <a class="highlight" href="../../policies/privacy/example/to-make-it-easier-to-share.html" id="to-make-it-easier-to-share">to make it easier to share things with people you know</a>.
 We will not combine DoubleClick cookie information with personally identifiable information unless we have your opt-in consent.